sebfried/pit/readme.md

     }
 ]
 ```
-**All general options can be overwritten and extended by specific image configurations.**
+**All default options can be overwritten and extended by specific image configurations.**

-Check out the API Documentation for more detailed informations: https://sharp.pixelplumbing.com/api-output#jpeg
+Check out the [sharp API Documentation](https://sharp.pixelplumbing.com/api-output) for more detailed informations about the available image format options.

 ### 4. Run the Script
 ```